A guide for spiritual seekers, leaders, and companions

 Challenges: Being misunderstood, others’ expectations

-Common defenses: Few; ego games largely dissolved—yet prudent boundaries remain
+Common defences: Few; ego games largely dissolved—yet prudent boundaries remain

 Dwelling markers: Serene joy, radical inclusion, forgiveness as reflex, anonymity embraced.